esbzcom/clearlang/docs/diagnostics.md

 # Diagnostics and JSON Errors

-Lumi provides machine-readable diagnostics to keep tooling simple, provable, and AI-friendly.
+ClearLang provides machine-readable diagnostics to keep tooling simple, provable, and AI-friendly.

 ## CLI Flag
-- `--json-errors`: when set on `lumi parse` or `lumi build`, failures are printed as JSON to stdout.
+- `--json-errors`: when set on `clearlang parse` or `clearlang build`, failures are printed as JSON to stdout.

 ## JSON Shape
 ```